griptape-ai/griptape/docs/griptape-framework/drivers/text-to-speech-drivers.md

 ## Overview

-[Text to Speech Drivers](../../reference/griptape/drivers/text_to_speech/index.md) are used by [Text To Speech Engines](../engines/audio-engines.md) to build and execute API calls to audio generation models.
+[Text to Speech Drivers](../../reference/griptape/drivers/text_to_speech/index.md) are used to build and execute API calls to audio generation models.

-Provide a Driver when building an [Engine](../engines/audio-engines.md), then pass it to a [Tool](../tools/index.md) for use by an [Agent](../structures/agents.md):
+Provide a Driver to a [Tool](../tools/index.md) for use by an [Agent](../structures/agents.md):

 ## Text to Speech Drivers